Wood Baseball Bat Buying Guide

 - Maple – By far the most popular wood in professional baseball.
 It’s the hardest and stiffest wood, which makes for a great option for the most powerful and experienced hitters.

 - Ash – The most flexible of the three wood choices that we offer.
-This is a great option for hitters who don’t have a lot of experiencing swinging wood bats.
-Additionally, for hitters who have more of a contact based approach and/or haven’t fully developed their strength, this is their best bet.
+This is a great option for hitters who don’t have a lot of experience swinging wood bats.
+Additionally, for hitters who have more of a contact-based approach and/or haven’t fully developed their strength, this is their best bet.

 The bat model simply refers to the shape of the bat.
 If you don’t have a specific model that you’re loyal to, here are some suggestions of our own handcrafted models that are the most popular:

-- DGE17 – Slightly larger barrel makes for a good power hitters bat, but without sacrificing balance.
+DGE17– Slightly larger barrel makes for a good power hitter bat, but without sacrificing balance.
 This is for the hitter who drives the baseball to all fields.
+This model is a favorite of our professional players.

-- TB28 – Thinner handle and large barrel make this a true end-loaded model for the hitters who prefer their trips around the bases to be a slow trot.
+TB28– Thinner handle and large barrel makes this a true end-loaded model for the hitters who prefer their trips around the bases to be a slow trot.

 We offer a number of different finishes ranging from clear protective coats to various paints or stains.
 If you’re looking for inspiration, check out our Instagram page to view bats we’ve made.